hirosystems/ordhook/docs/how-to-guides/how-to-use-chainhook-with-bitcoin.md

 $ chainhook predicates scan ./path/predicate.json --config=./Testnet.toml
 ```

-**Tips and tricks**
+### Tips and tricks

-To optimize their experience with scanning, developers have a few knobs they can play with:
+To optimize your experience with scanning, the following are a few knobs you can play with:

 - Use of adequate values for `start_block` and `end_block` in predicates will drastically improve the speed.
 - Networking: reducing the number of network hops between the chainhook and the bitcoind processes can also help a lot.